joshbegley/nyt-latest/previous.md

 `The Twins say they remain confident they can fix their self-made mess in time to avoid a roster teardown at the July 31 trade deadline.`\
 https://nytimes.com/athletic/6477104/2025/07/06/twins-takeaways-with-trade-deadline-looming-this-team-is-in-a-tough-spot/

-**Yankees earn reset after splitting Subway Series against Mets, snap six-game losing streak**\
+**In Subway Series finale, bruised but breathing Yankees earn reset after week in the wilderness**\
-`After a week in the wilderness, the Yankees found their way to the clearing of Monday’s off day.`\
+`The Yankees ended a six-game losing streak by doing what they do best on Sunday against the Mets.`\
 https://nytimes.com/athletic/6477143/2025/07/06/ny-yankees-mets-subway-series-analysis/

 **Yankees, Mets stunned by Bellinger's game-saving double play: 'Play of the year'**\